Rick Garcia (activist): Biography

-After moving to Chicago in 1986, Garcia became a significant figure in the successful 15-year campaign for a 1988 ordinance prohibiting sexual-orientation discrimination.
-As part of the activist group known as the "Gang of Four," he later contributed to the passage of the Cook County Human Rights Ordinance in 1993.
+After moving to Chicago in 1986, Garcia became a significant figure in the successful 15-year campaign for a 1988 ordinance prohibiting sexual-orientation discrimination as part of the activist group known as the "Gang of Four," working under the auspices of the Gay & Lesbian Town Meeting organization.
+He later contributed to the passage of the Cook County Human Rights Ordinance in 1993.

-Garcia co-founded Equality Illinois in 1992, advocating for statewide protections against discrimination.
-He also helped establish the national Federation of Statewide Lesbian, Gay, Bisexual and Transgender Political Organizations.
+He co-founded Equality Illinois in 1992, advocating for statewide protections against discrimination.
+He continued to work with the organization until 2010.
+He helped establish the national Federation of Statewide Lesbian, Gay, Bisexual and Transgender Political Organizations and was a staff member of The Civil Rights Agenda from 2012.
+In the 21st century, Garcia also advocated for statewide discrimination protections and same-sex marriage.